danielsunjin/Daniel-REU-Project-Files/README.md

 For day 0, I used a RMANOVA to look at the significance of sex, age, diet, and time to percent freezing time for 15 APOE2 mice.
 For day 1, I used an ANOVA to look at the significance of sex, age, and diet to percent freezing time for 15 APOE2 mice.
 For day 2, I used an ANOVA to look at the significance of sex, age, and diet to percent freezing time for 15 APOE2 mice during the pre-tone, tone, and post-tone components of the experiment.
 For day 2, I did a posthoc on the tone data to see the pairwise comparisons of mice based on sex, age, and diet.
 I also did a posthoc on the tone data to see the pairwise comparisons of mice based on sex and age within diet.

 I also compute the slope of the line of best-fit for the percent-freezing vs time data of each mice during day 0 to get the learning rates of the mice.
 I use the day 0 learning rate, the day 1 percent freezing time, and the day 2 percent freezing time during the tone as behavior metrics to be used in vertex screening and sparse canonical corelation analysis.
+These are saved in a file named behavior.rda by the script.

+## Vertex Screening

+The [Archive](https://github.com/danielsunjin/Daniel-REU-Project-Files/tree/main/Archive) folder contains the R script for reading the connectome and behavior metrics data and for running vertex screening on the connectomes and behavior metrics.

+The file [r_reader_connectome.R](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/r_reader_connectome.R) reads the connectome and behavior metrics data.
+Note that the variables storing the path to the master mouse datasheet, the connectomes, and the behavior.rda file may need to be updated.

+The file [vertex_func.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_func.py) contains the function `vertex()` for running vertex screening on the data.
+This function is used in the file [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py) to perform vertex screening on the data.
+The code for `vertex()` needs to be run before using the function in [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py).